 - 1998 - President Richard Smith (QSITE) represented the Joint Council at the Senate inquiry into the impact of the GST on professional associations.
 Richard recalls sitting at a desk at Old Parliament House in front of about six senators up on a stage asking questions.
 He said that it was a little off-putting at first.
 Apparently the senators were generally not adversarial with their questioning but it is not something he would like to do every day.
 The outcome of Richard's representation was funding for JCQTA to run project PACT (Professional Associations Complying Together)

 - 1999 - President Richard Smith (QSITE) represented the Australian Joint Council at the Constitutional Convention in Gladstone in June 1999.
 Richard recalls that it was exciting to be a part of history even though the referendum results showed that the history changing part would not occur for a while.

 - 2003 - Vice President Toni Michael (BEAQ)organised the first annual forum of member association executive teams.

 - 2004 - JCQTA received $130,000 funding for the Action Learning leaders professional learning program from the Australian Government Quality Teacher Program Education Queensland Project.

 - 2004 - Federal Education Minister Brendan Nelson launched the National Institute for Quality Teaching and School Leadership.
 Its aim is to support and advance the effectiveness and standing of the teaching profession.
 Janet Cochtane (QSITE) represented the Australian Joint Council of the initial Advisory group and President Debbie Kember (QSITE) was elected to the Interim Board.

-In 2005 our priority is on forming valuable partnerships with organisations with which we share common goals.
+- 2005 - the priority in this year was forming valuable partnerships with organisations with which we share common goals.
 Supporting teachers as they work with students to create the future continues to drive our efforts.
 As a group of 25 associations with over 5,000 members we are a vibrant professional community looking ahead together.